Key Takeaway

 Wash your hands thoroughly with soap and water.
 Remove the reconstituted BPC-157 vial from the refrigerator.
 Swab the rubber stopper with an alcohol pad.
 Using a fresh insulin syringe, pull back the plunger to draw in a small amount of air equal to your dose volume.
 Insert the needle through the rubber stopper and push the air into the vial.
 This equalizes pressure and makes drawing the liquid easier.
 Invert the vial and draw the prescribed dose into the syringe.

 Check for air bubbles.
 If present, tap the syringe gently with your finger to move the bubbles to the top near the needle, then push the plunger slightly to expel them back into the vial.
-Small air bubbles in a subcutaneous injection are not dangerous, but removing them ensures accurate dosing.
+Small air bubbles in a subcutaneous injection aren't dangerous, but removing them ensures accurate dosing.

-Understanding Your Dose
+How Your Dose

 Your physician will prescribe a dose in micrograms (mcg).
 The volume you draw depends on how the vial was reconstituted.
 For example, if a 5 mg (5000 mcg) vial was reconstituted with 2 mL of BAC water, each 0.1 mL (10 units on an insulin syringe) contains 250 mcg.
 Your pharmacy should provide a dosing card or your physician will specify the exact number of units to draw.
-If you are unsure about the volume, contact your provider before injecting.
+If you're unsure about the volume, contact your provider before injecting.

 Step 3[3]: Choosing the Injection Site